 Getting Started with Food Safety

 Food safety really matters in both commercial and home kitchens.
-If food isn’t handled, stored, or cooked the right way, it can get contaminated with harmful germs, leading to foodborne illnesses.
+Badly handled, stored, or cooked food can spread hazardous germs and cause foodborne diseases.
 These illnesses, like salmonella, E. coli, and listeria infections, can be pretty serious.
-They can cause symptoms that range from stomach issues to needing hospitalization, and in some cases, they can even be fatal.
+They can cause stomach problems, hospitalization, and even death.

-One of the key ideas in food safety is making sure we manage the environment where food is stored, and that definitely includes keeping an eye on the temperature.
+Food safety requires managing the food storage environment, including temperature.
 Making sure food stays at the right temperature helps keep harmful bacteria and pathogens from having a chance to grow.
 This is where we start talking about the temperature danger zone.

 Understanding the Temperature Danger Zone